finn-no/capturandro/README.md

 # Capturandro

-Warning: While this is a working project, it is still work in progress, and we don't recommend using it in production.
+Warning: While this is a working project, it is still work in progress, and we don't recommend using it in production just yet.

 ## About
 Capturandro is an easy-to-use image import library for Android.